drupalprojects/bootstrap/docs/plugins/README.md

 So, instead, this base theme implements its own annotated discovery plugins to leverage the powerful inheritance capabilities of PHP class instances.

-All of these plugins can be found in the following folders and are discussed, in length, below in their respective sub-topics:
+All of these plugins can be found in the following directories and are discussed, in length, below in their respective sub-topics:
 - `./bootstrap/src/Plugin/Alter`
 - `./bootstrap/src/Plugin/Form`